Information on Program Delivery

 What Strong Start Provides

 The success of our Letters, Sounds and Words™ program is due in large part to the manner in which it is implemented.
-The design and delivery model make it possible for volunteers, with 4-hours of training, to be independent in delivering the program successfully in a variety of settings.
+The design and delivery model make it possible for volunteers, with 4-hours of training, to be independent in delivering the program successfully.
 This minimizes the time and effort required of the staff at the school using the program.

 The following list highlights some of the key supports we provide to our program partners: